 The Risks Of Bypassing Official, Approved Amazon Developer Programs

 So what's the issue with back door data services?
-Since a scraping application mimics the behavior of a person using a website, they operate outside Amazon's terms of service:
+Since a scraping application mimics the behavior of a person using a website, it operates outside Amazon's terms of service:

 If a developer claims they do not need to leverage official data access APIs, they deliberately choose an unapproved data access pattern they know Amazon would not accept.